sderev/wslshot/README.md

 ### File Copy Behavior

 The specified image is copied to your designated directory on the Linux VM.

+Supported source image formats are PNG, JPEG/JPG, and GIF.

 ## Vim Integration